 and our residents are welcoming.
 Milwaukee has evolved through the years,

-bringing together its unsurpassed old-world charm with a breathtaking Art
+bringing together its unsurpassed historic charm with a breathtaking art

-diverse workforce that is committed to providing exemplary service to the
+employ a diverse workforce that is committed to providing exemplary service to

-City’s residents.
-If you have a passion for being a part of an inclusive team
+the City's residents.
+If you have a passion for being part of an inclusive team

 of public servants, please consider the following opportunity.